mth229/mth229.github.io/calculator.md

 ```

 Rational numbers are used typically to avoid round off error when
 using floating point values.
-This is easy to do, as `julia` will
+This is easy to do, as `Julia` will
 convert them when needed: